Menu

 Read More »

 This is Wayback Wednesday, your midweek blast from the past!
 From retrospectives of basketball games and their interesting features, to republished articles and looking at NBA history through the lens of the virtual hardwood, Wednesdays at the NLSC are for going back in time.
-This week, I’m taking a look back at the player portraits in NBA Live 95 and NBA Live 96 PC.
+This week, I’m reflecting on my feelings of nostalgia and indeed anemoia when playing with players from before my time in basketball games.

 Read More »